 1. Why is Navalny seen as a threat?

-Navalny, 44, has resisted the kind of pressure -- repeated jail sentences, house arrest, physical assault -- that led many other Putin critics to flee the country.
-Until his apparent poisoning though, his relative impunity inspired speculation that he was a known quantity and therefore an acceptable threat to the Kremlin.
+Navalny, 44, resisted the kind of pressure -- repeated jail sentences, house arrest, physical assault -- that led many other Putin critics to flee the country.
+Until his poisoning though, the Kremlin’s seeming special treatment of him inspired speculation that he was a known quantity and therefore an acceptable threat.
 He was even allowed to run for mayor of Moscow in 2013.
-But that calculus may have changed.
-Navalny’s “smart voting” initiative, which encourages voters to coalesce around politicians most likely to beat the Kremlin’s favored candidate, led to the defeat of ruling party candidates last year, and he has been rolling out a campaign for next year’s parliamentary election.
+But that calculus has changed.
+Navalny’s “smart voting” initiative, which encourages voters to coalesce around politicians most likely to beat the Kremlin’s favored candidate, led to the defeat of some ruling party representatives in 2019 and again had some success in local races in September 2020.

 2. Who would want to harm Navalny?